qianyucazelles/spring_basics/README.md

 # Spring Fundamentals

-This is repository is to stored some fundamental concepts learnings of spring.
+This repository is for storing fundamental concepts and learnings of Spring.

 ## Table of Contents